JOJMS.MS.ID.555782

 Despite the rapid progress until 2025, the future brings several challenges ahead for data validation and its standardization.
 AI is still prone to making mistakes, incorrect interpretations and selfgeneration of missing data.
 Digital technologies are limited to real life complex and unpredictable situations.
 The construction material data remains in-consistent, dispersed and / or copyright registered and unavailable.
 Thus, limiting the use of digital and AI technology which is still evolving.
 To move beyond 2025, it is important to have access to reliable database and proper reporting.
 Otherwise, AI based digital technology shall merely become black boxes [9] instead of scientifically reliable tools that can be relied upon with full confidence.

-Leaping forward from 2025, some priorities stand out which include but not only confined to a) material-based AI digitaltwins which will bridge the design, durability and performance throughout the life cycle b) Digitally fabricated construction materials with incorporated artificially intelligent design c) Coupled empirical-digital AI workflows with limited testing and unlimited variable possibilities d) Use of ANN, ML and DL in construction materials industry.
+Leaping forward from 2025, some priorities stand out which include but not only confined to a) smart material-based AI digitaltwins which will bridge the design, durability and performance throughout the life cycle b) Digitally fabricated construction materials with incorporated artificially intelligent design c) Coupled empirical-digital AI workflows with limited testing and unlimited variable possibilities d) Use of ANN, ML and DL in construction materials industry.
 Enormous benefits of AI can be achieved in construction materials research and industry.
-Table 3 presents these artificial intelligence benefits in a concise manner
+Table 3 presents these artificial intelligence paybacks in a concise manner.

 Conclusion